ryan-roemer/loose-bits/_posts/2012-08-16-five-things-i-like-about-coffeescript.md

 [![CoffeeScript Talk][img_talk]][cs_talk]
 [img_talk]: {{ img_dir }}/nodedc-coffeescript.png

-The talk's [source][cs_source] is available live on GitHub, and uses the awesome [deck.js][deck] presentation framework with the [CodeMirror plugin][deck_cm], so that the code samples are editable.
-I further hacked up the CodeMirror plugin to make both the JavaScript and the CoffeeScript code examples editable and runnable from most browsers.
+The talk's [source][cs_source] is available on GitHub, and uses the awesome [deck.js][deck] presentation framework with the [CodeMirror plugin][deck_cm] to enable editable and runnable code samples.
+I further hacked up the CodeMirror plugin to additionally make the CoffeeScript code examples executable (CodeMirror only does JavaScript by default).

 <!-- more start -->